probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 | Top 361 | 98.49% |
 | Top 723 | 100.0% |

-Given that the public DHT contains approximately 15'000 host at the time of writing, it is surprising to observe that only 10 peers serve almost 60% of all 50893 IPFS requests.
-It means that if all peers would send Bitswap requests to the top 20 blocks providers only, they would still get a success rate of $98.37\% \times 75.41\% = 74.18\%$.
+Given that the public DHT contains approximately 15'000 hosts at the time of writing, it is surprising to observe that only 10 peers serve almost 60% of all our 50893 requests.
+This means that if all peers sent Bitswap requests to the top 20 blocks providers only, they would still get a success rate of $98.37\% \times 75.41\% = 74.18\%$.
 Also note that there were only 723 distinct providers for the 50893 requested CIDs.
 Hence, it would be possible to be connected to all of them at once, to get a success rate of 100%, as an IPFS node usually has around 1000 open direct connections.

 ### Success rate over time